GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

 **Note:** – Add ingress firewall rules to allow inbound network traffic as per your security policy.

-## Configuration - Strongswan
+## Configuration - strongSwan

-This guide will assume that you have strongswan already installed.
-It will also rely on default layout of Debian 9.6.
+This guide assumes that you have strongSwan already installed.
+It also assumes a default layout of Debian 9.6.

 **Step 1**: Configure BIRD

 **/etc/bird/bird.conf**

 ```
 # Config example for bird 1.6
 #debug protocols all;